Research Assistant in Cancer Behavioural Science

 Skills, knowledge, and experience

-- Masters degree in Health Psychology or a related discipline, or equivalent research experience
+2. MSc in health psychology or a related discipline, or equivalent research experience

 3. Experience of designing, conducting and writing up original research (qualitative and/or quantitative)

 5. Experience of carrying out statistical analyses (using SPSS, STATA or similar)

 6. Understanding of different research methods in behavioural science

 7. Commitment to the highest ethical and professional standards in research

 8. Ability to manage time, prioritise workload and work to deadlines

 10. Ability to work independently and as part of a team